 The answer doesn’t even have to be written, it can be entered on a scale.
 The scale ranges from 0 (very unlikely) to 10 (very likely).

-Some may now be wondering what this question has to do with Customer Loyalty.
+Some may now be wondering what this question has to do with customer retention.
 The reason lies in the emotional meta-level: Customers only recommend companies, brands, and products to people they like if they are personally convinced of them.
 This conviction only comes if such products or services have met or exceeded their own expectations, i.e. the customer is very satisfied.
-This Customer Satisfaction is a factor for Customer Loyalty, because very satisfied customers who recommend a company feel emotionally connected to it.
+Customer satisfaction is a factor for customer retention because very satisfied customers who recommend a company feel emotionally connected to it.

-Entrepreneurs should get an idea of how to implement Customer Loyalty and which prerequisites are necessary.
-No cost and effort should be spared, because if everyone pulls together, the company is credible and can successfully implement concepts for regular customers which correspond to its own mission statement.
+Entrepreneurs should get an idea of how to implement customer retention and which prerequisites are necessary.
+No cost and effort should be spared because if everyone pulls together, the company is credible and can successfully implement concepts for regular customers which correspond to its own mission statement.
 This turns into a unique selling point that sets the company apart from the competition.

-Customer Loyalty can be checked on the basis of the willingness to recommend with the Net Promoter Score KPI.
-The company is able to optimize the strategies for Customer Loyalty in such a prepared manner.
+customer retention can be checked on the basis of the willingness to recommend with the Net Promoter Score KPI.
+The company is able to optimize the strategies for customer retention in such a prepared manner.

-After all, Customer Retention, the tying of regular customers to the company and the gain of their long-term loyalty and extra sales can make all the economic difference in today's competitive market.
-And of course one thing is clear: regular customers are an asset for every business!
+After all, customer retention, the tying of regular customers to the company, and the gain of their long-term retention and extra sales can make all the economic difference in today’s competitive market.
+And of course, one thing is clear: regular customers are an asset for every business!